MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/delay-delivery.md

 When composing an email in Outlook, Delay delivery will show you suggestions for scheduling email deliveries that align with the recipients' working hours in their respective time zones.
 The delay helps minimize disruptions to recipients outside their working hours.

-With inline suggestions turned on, you can get up to two daily delay delivery suggestions.
+With inline suggestions turned on, you can get up to two daily Delay delivery suggestions.
 To get more than two a day, you need to opt in to Delay delivery.

 You can opt in to Delay delivery through MyAnalytics or the Insights Outlook add-in to get an unlimited number of inline suggestions for delaying email delivery to your coworkers.